antitoxic/antitoxic.github.com/_posts/2016-03-21-no-more-countries.md

 Many people are currently working in areas called *"service design"*, *"user-expirience"* or *"product design"*.
 These areas share a common goal - making a process so easy that it feels natural, pleasant and craved for.
 Businesses use this to guarantee their product is the one that people will want.

 Compare this to what to the way countries are acting - closing borders to people running from *'their'* country, being proud to allow same-sex marriages as if it wasn't an embarassing mistake to have them forbidden initially.
 Countries are slow in progressing, both intentionally and not.
-Eeither way, people suffer from that so it's time to have no countries.
+Either way, people suffer from that so it's time to have no countries.

 ## How can we do this